 Research topic Priority Order of research components Description of research project and expected outcomes Lead agency 1.
-Identify information ation gap s and research needs 1.
+Identify informa tion gap s and research needs • 1.
 Assess research and information needs.
 Level 1 Categorise information gaps and research needs.
 Identify research priorities, funding requirements and possible sources of funding.
 Addresses a number of ecological risks of the current shark meshing program as identified in the environmental assessment (EA) by: Identification and prioritisation of data gaps for the activity and its environmental impact.
 Establishing a proposed research budget and identifying possible sources of future funding.
 Providing support for reviews of this Strategic Research and Monitoring Program and this Plan.
-DPI.
-Potential partners: Fisheries QLD, ARC, CSIRO Marine Research, KwaZulu-Natal Sharks Board (South Africa) and any other relevant agencies or universities.
+DPI and EHG Potential partners: Fisheries QLD, ARC, CSIRO Marine Research, KwaZulu- Natal Sharks Board (South Africa) and any other relevant agencies or universities.

-Research topic Priority Order of research components Description of research project Land expected outcomes ead agency 2.
-Data collection .
-Data collection and review of existing data 2.1 Evaluate and refine data collection methods Level 2 Assess data collection methods used in the SMP.
-Develop refined catch data process and identification resources.
+Research topic Priority Order of research components Description of research project I and expected outcomes ead agency 2.
+Data collection and review of existing data 2.1 Evaluate and refine data collection methods Level 2 Develop refined catch data process and identification resources.
 Identify associated training programs for observers and Contractors.
 Data collection methods include the use of catch reporting forms, observer observations, Contractor weekly/monthly returns and sampling (e.g. tissue and DNA).
 These data sources will be continuously appraised and refined to optimise data and sample collection opportunities.
 DPI.
-Potential partners: OEH, Fisheries QLD and KwaZulu-Natal Sharks Board.
-2.2 Collect genetic samples to compare with reported species identification Level 2 1.
-Collect shark genetic samples and cross-reference with reported species identification, where necessary.
-2. Identify associated training programs/resources for observers and Contractors.
+Potential partners: EHG, Fisheries QLD and KwaZulu-Natal Sharks Board.
+2.2 Collect genetic samples to compare with reported species identification Level 2 Collect shark genetic samples and cross- reference with reported species identification, where necessary.
+Identify associated training programs/resources for observers and Contractors.
 Appraise accuracy of catch records and, if necessary, identify any major indicators showing where better resources and training/sampling protocols should occur.
 Delineate the two main sources of identification of species - routine (phenotypic analysis) and genetic (DNA analysis) - to guide the development of identification resources and training protocols.
 DPI in conjunction with suitable research partners.
-2.3 Evaluate data on temporal and spatial factors affecting the operation of the SMP Level 2 1.
-Collaborate with research being conducted by CSIRO Marine Research on white shark movements.
-2. Assess existing data on other species (e.g. tiger shark, bull shark).
-3. Examine existing data on spatial and temporal movements of non-target species.
-Research can provide evidence for site fidelity, temporary residency and common pathways used by sharks and how this may be used to identify high-risk periods and hot spots (e.g. coastal migrations of white sharks in Australian waters).
+2.3 Evaluate data on temporal and spatial factors affecting the operation of and species affected by the SMP Level 2 1.
+Examine data on spatial and temporal movements of non-target species.
 Research can provide spatial and temporal movements of non-target species (such as cetaceans and other marine mammals, marine reptiles and other species) to guide research needs and minimise interactions with non-target species through modifications to the SMP.
-DPI.
-Potential partners: CSIRO Marine Research, Universities, ARC, & OEH.
-2.4 Analyse data on shark interactions and beach usage Level 2 Access/evaluate data collection by various organisations.
-Examine data on beach usage rates.
-Develop better links between agencies and develop systems to optimise collection and use data.
-Various groups are currently collecting data on interactions with sharks and on beach use on an adhoc basis (e.g. Surf Life Saving organisations; Coastguard, Police, Taronga Zoo etc.).
-There needs to be better coordination of this information for use in shark-control risk assessments and to guide modifications to SMP.
-DPI.
-Potential partners: Surf Life Saving Organisations, Coastguard, NSW Police Force, Taronga Zoo - Australian Shark Attack File.
-2.5 Appraise effectiveness of fishing operations Level 2 Evaluate NSW shark meshing net configurations.
-Review the application of To develop the optimal application of fishing gear technology used in the SMP (giving regard to potential DPI.
-Potential partners:
+Assess the applicability of remote sensing and/or predictive tools to assist the implementation of this Plan, e.g. to reduce catches of non- target animals DPI.
+Potential partners: EHG, CSIRO Marine Research, Universities, and ARC 2.4 Trigger points Level 2 Ongoing refinement Continue to assess the applicability of trigger point models for determining the potential impact on threatened and protected species DPI and EHG